apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-hubble.md

 ##### Task Management

-For Gremlin tasks that need to traverse the whole graph, index creation and reconstruction and other time-consuming asynchronous tasks, the platform provides corresponding task management functions to achieve unified management and result viewing of asynchronous tasks.
+For Gremlin tasks that need to traverse the whole graph, index creation and reconstruction, and other time-consuming asynchronous tasks, the platform provides corresponding task management functions to achieve unified management and result viewing of asynchronous tasks.

 ##### Data Import